presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task2/task.md

 ![img.png](img.png)

-Please copy the code to visualizer, play with (set different values) `speed` and `isInCity` to get into each block...
+Please copy the code to the visualizer, and play with (set different values) `speed` and `isInCity` to get into each block...

 Ensure you understand how nested blocks work.
 ***